Safety & medication

 Serotonin syndrome is an acute condition that develops when there's too much serotonin activity in the body (Boyer and Shannon, NEJM 2005).
 The classic triad of symptoms: altered mental state (confusion, agitation), autonomic disturbance (high fever, rapid heartbeat, blood pressure swings, sweating), and neuromuscular problems (tremor, muscle twitches, hyperreflexia, clonus).
 In severe cases it can be life-threatening.

 How big is this risk with truffles plus an SSRI?
 In the scientific literature, extremely small.
 The systematic review by Halman et al. (2024) looked at 52 studies of classic psychedelics and found no serious adverse events for the psilocybin-plus-SSRI combination outside a few isolated case reports.
-The risk does rise with high psilocybin doses, polypharmacy (multiple medications at once), and especially in combination with MAOIs.
-More on that below.
+What can still trigger it?
+High psilocybin doses, polypharmacy (multiple medications at once), and especially when an SSRI or SNRI sits on top of an MAOI — that's the combination the literature flags for serotonin syndrome, because both psilocin and the SSRI/SNRI feed serotonergic input the MAOI can no longer clear.
+MAOI plus truffles alone is a different picture; more on that below.

 What do you do if you recognise the symptoms?
 Call 112.
 No delay.
 No "I'll wait it out."
 Serotonin syndrome is an emergency.